-When our minds are in the past, we tend to become depressed and remorseful.
+When our minds are in the past, we can become depressed and remorseful.
 And when we’re thinking about the future, we tend to have more anxiety and fear, says Miller.
 Practicing mindfulness can help us stay in the present moment.

-While mindfulness includes meditation, it can also be as simple as listening to the sound of water and noticing the feeling of soap as you wash your hands.
+Mindfulness includes meditation.
+Yet it can also be as simple as listening to the sound of water and noticing the feeling of soap as you wash your hands.

 Avoid comparisons to others